hl7au/au-fhir-base/pages/_includes/au-medicationrequest-intro.md

 **AU Base Medication Request** *[[FMM 2](guidance.html)]*

-This profile defines a medication request structure including core localisation concepts for use as a medication prescription or order in an Australian context.
+This profile defines a medication request structure that localises core concepts, including identifiers and terminology, for use in an Australian context.

 The purpose of this profile is to provide national level agreement on core localised concepts.